girikgarg8/Namaste-React-Frontend-Cohort/Session-7-Finding-the-Path/theory/Notes.md

     <Header />
     <h2 className="about-heading"> Hello there! 👋</h2>
     <p className="about-text">
-        This is Namaste Villa, a food ordering platform designed by Girik Garg
+        This is Food Villa, a food ordering platform designed by Girik Garg
     </p>
     <p className="about-linkedin">
         Feel free to connect with me on{" "}